tomkerkhove/promitor/docs/configuration/metrics/service-bus-queue.md

 ---

 ## Azure Service Bus Queue
-You can declare to scrape an Azure Service Bus Queue via resource type `ServiceBusQueue`.
+You can declare to scrape an Azure Service Bus Queue via the `ServiceBusQueue` resource type.

 The following fields need to be provided:
 - `namespace` - The name of the Service Bus namespace